As Prepared for Delivery on May 20, 2021

 Before I close, I’d like to talk about the transition away from LIBOR and what interest rates credit unions can use as LIBOR fades away.
-The main recommended alternative rate is SOFR, the Secured Overnight Financing Rate (opens new window).
+The main recommended alternative rate is SOFR, the Secured Overnight Financing Rate (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 It’s a repo rate, which means it represents the cost of a loan that is collateralized by US Treasury bonds.
 But while repo rates are common funding cost on Wall Street – and I worked for years as a Wall Street repo trader - may not represent the cost of funding for some Main Street lenders who rely on unsecured funding markets, which is what LIBOR is.

 While I’m aware there is an adjustment mechanism to SOFR that attempts to replicate unsecured markets.
 But as accurate as that adjustment may be, some financial institutions feel the adjustments are trying to take an apple and adjust it into an orange instead of just letting people use the orange.